AugustineTong/TongBlog/_posts/2019-02-02-R_I_Reasoning.md

 ---

 # R_I_Reasoning
+ Reasoning has been classified as classical or symbolic AI.<br>
+Learning has been a topic of machine learning and neural networks in the area of computational intelligence.

 ## Deductive reasoning
 A form of reasoning in which a conclusion follows logically and coherently from the factual premises and proposition. <br>
 ### Example: